ivinayakg/mockbee-quiz-template/README.md

 ## Quizzes

 ### Data Structure Of Quiz in the backend
-this structure needed to be followed in the exact way only to get all the APIs working perfectly.
+this structure needed to be followed in the exact way only to get all the APIs working perfectly.<br>
-(Note- you can use your custom data structure if want to there is no problem with that but keep in mind that the API for getting a question by if using the route '/api/quizzes/:quizId/:questionId' will not work)
+`(Note- you can use your custom data structure if want to there is no problem with that but keep in mind that the API for getting a question by if using the route '/api/quizzes/:quizId/:questionId' will not work)`
 ```
 {
   _id: "3fe39675-140b-4075-82f3-949a4dc95d18",